abbystokes/wildfire-risk-ml/README.md

 File_Description.txt   ---   A text file which was downloaded from the PANGEA site which described the columns and files contained in the fire scar database.

+dataset_summary.txt   ---   A text file with summary information / statistics of the FireScar_CL_Summary_1985-2018.xlsx file.

 classification_example.ipynb   ---   A notebook which contains an example of supervised learning classification of land cover using GEE functionalities.

 Fire Scar Data acquired from PANGEA Historical Chilean Fire Scars FireScar-CL Database